granolocks/gabekoss.com/content/blog/2014-09-28-ello_first_impressions.md

 I have to say I pretty much love this, at least the concept of it anyway.
-There has, however, been some criticism already from the fringes even as Ello starts to go viral and draw attention from thousand of angsty Facebook users desperate to feel more in control of the medium they use to communicate.
+There has, however, been some criticism already from the fringes even as Ello starts to go viral and draw attention from thousands of angsty Facebook users desperate to feel more in control of the medium they use to communicate.

 Aral Balkan wrote an intriguing post titled "[Ello, goodbye.](https://aralbalkan.com/notes/ello-goodbye/)" in which he challenges